SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

    5. Wait for OpenAI to generate a response.
 Present the response to the user.
 4. Create a chatbot front-end widget

+As you can see, developing a chatbot from scratch using the OpenAI API requires significant development effort and expertise.
+3rd party chatbots on the other hand are much easier to program, embed on your website, and integrate with the Generative AI backend.
+As a rough estimate assume it will take a developer 20 days to build a custom chatbot from the ground up.
+If the developer costs $1000/day, this totals to $20K up front cost.
+Assuming a $399/month subscription of Chatbase on the other hand, it would take the custom solution over 4 years just to break even.

+However, custom built chatbots provide a lot more control in how you train the AI model, what content you match the user query with, and what system message you provide the GPT engine to respond to a user’s query.
+You don’t get this level of control with 3rd party chatbots.
+The backend of custom built solutions can also be leveraged to serve multiple chatbots supporting completely different use cases.
+For e.g. one chatbot could provide basic company info to visitor’s on the company website, while a second chatbot could help employees find info on the company Intranet.

+Cost to train the chatbot on your knowledge base is very inexpensive in both options.
+For example, you can train a chatbot on ~3000 pages for less than $1 USD using the OpenAI Embeddings model.
+Another factor is any limits on the size of the knowledge base.
+While there’s a limit on this in 3rd party chatbots the size should normally be more than enough.
+For e.g., Chatbase provides you 11M characters, which roughly equates to ~3500 pages of text of 600 words each.

+The cost per message is generally much higher in 3rd party services.
+For e.g., as of Sep 2023, the highest paid plan in Chatbase that uses GPT-4 only gives you 2000 msgs/month for $399.
+If you exceed this limit, it gives you the option to use your OpenAI API key, but doesn’t disclose if this will cost exactly the same as what OpenAI charges.
+So for very high volumes of chatbot traffic, it’s worthwhile to evaluate creating your own chatbot using OpenAI API.

 You might be torn between two popular platforms: [Botpress](https://botpress.com/) and [Chatbase](https://www.chatbase.co/).

 `youtube: https://www.youtube.com/watch?v=a1LSk3krUL0`